StevenBlack/hosts/readme.md

 #Amalgamated hosts file

+This repository consolidates several reputable `hosts` files, and merges them into a single amalgamated hosts file with duplicates removed.

 **Expectation**: This amalgamated hosts file should serve all devices, regardless of OS.

-It's always better when it's fresh.

 * Last updated: **February 27 2016**.
 * Contains: **27,149 unique entries**.

-This repository consolidates several reputable `hosts` files, and merges them into a single amalgamated hosts file with duplicates removed.

 You can [download the resultant amalgamated hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) or clone this repo and generate your own using the Python script provided.